OpenPrinting/openprinting.github.io/_documentation/04-packaging-drivers.md

 * A snap is a bundle of an app and its dependencies that works without modification across many different Linux distributions.

 * Snaps are more secure.
-Every package with all its libraries and files in its own sandbox, fine-grained control for communication between packages.
+Every package with all its libraries and files in its own sandbox(isolated from other snaps and the host system), fine-grained control for communication between packages.

 * Snaps are easily discoverable and installable from the Snap Store, an app store with an audience of millions who can browse and install snaps graphically in the Snap Store or from the command-line.